jimv3/csp/README.md

 - In the browser window that launches, select the lesson you would like to work through

 _The lessons are in order for pedagogical reasons; however, you may complete them in any order you choose_

+## Pull Requests
+Currently, pull requests are not being accepted since this project is an assignment for a class.
+As soon as the semester has ended this section will be updated with how to submit pull requests for fixes and/or new subject matter.

 [![Join the chat at https://gitter.im/computer-science-primer/Lobby](https://badges.gitter.im/computer-science-primer/Lobby.svg)](https://gitter.im/computer-science-primer/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)